 This can maintain a neat look for your finsta (or fake Instagram) if you decide on posting your stories or segregated written content like stories and prose.

-Most videos start off with a chalk writing on the blackboard or a pen scribbling on apiece of paper.
-Zeyada is the font used to depict the writing in these contexts, and does a fine job at that.
+Most videos start off with chalk writing on the blackboard or a pen scribbling on apiece of paper.
+Zeyada is the font used to depict the writing in these contexts and does a fine job at that.

 If you’re going for a ‘grocery list meets notepad’ kind of theme, then Zeyada can prove to be an ingenious pick.